SICP

 is called recursively.

 accomplishes this.
 It steps through each argument, and produces a list with only this argument raised, and then only if the argument’s type precedence is at or below the lowest type seen.
-Once all the arguments have been examined, the new argument list will only have one raised argument.
+Once all the arguments have been examined, the new argument list will have at most one raised argument.
 If no arguments could be raised, the procedure returns false

 .